Submit Wildlife / Plant Data and Information

 - Sick, injured or dead animals

-Fill in all the fields that you can.
-There are lookup buttons beside some fields for selecting appropriate values.
-If you can’t identify the species, you can get help with this step by emailing a photo and general location to a species specialist.
+If you can’t identify a species, you can get help by emailing a photo and general location to a species specialist.